Plain English Writing Training

 He skilfully encourages attendees to contribute, get involved and learn about new and better ways to write.
 His emphasis will be on learning and then doing, by completing exercises specially designed around your required outcomes.

-Tailored: We will customise the workshops to your needs, to best reflect the everyday writing challenges your staff face.
+We will customize the workshops to your needs, to best reflect the everyday writing challenges your staff face.

 - Increased staff efficiency because the planning of written work improves